GO-Shoderu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 		- this C program will fill in the first n bytes of the memory area pointed to by s with the constant byte b
 		- you will need to execute the code below to test the script ./0-memset

+	1-memcpy.c
+                - this C program will fill in the first n bytes of the memory area pointed to by dest with the contents in src
+                - you will need to execute the code below to test the script ./1-memcpy